TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - Why?
 The server might change the map while the client is already in game!
     - So let's even begin by designing AND testing for this case
         - SO - What if we're already connected and the map changes to a non-existing map?
-            - This could only happen with a new server solvable vars
+            - This could only happen with a new server game vars

     - The server does not really have to hold the json file in memory, although it might be useful
         - At first we can treat it like any other file